highlights of operations

-Chevron supports programs that benefit education, the training and development of Kuwaiti nationals, the environment, and nongovernmental organizations in the communities where we operate.
+Chevron supports programs that benefit education, training and development, the environment, and nongovernmental organizations in the communities where we operate.

 Saudi Arabian Chevron and the Kuwait Gulf Oil Co. co-sponsored one of Kuwait’s first surveys of plants and wildlife.
 Conducted by the Kuwait Institute for Scientific Research, the survey yielded valuable data and insights into the plants and wildlife in the vicinity of Joint Operations at Wafra.
 The program is part of Chevron’s commitment to environmental stewardship, which includes conserving biodiversity.

 Chevron played a major role in developing the resources of Kuwait and the Middle East.
 Gulf Oil Corp., which became part of Chevron in 1984, discovered Kuwait’s super-giant Burgan Field in 1938.
 The discovery helped transform Kuwait into a top oil producer.
 As a 50 percent owner of the Kuwait Oil Co.
 (KOC), the company was involved in the production and management of Kuwait’s oil fields.